Ontario Tech Ridgebacks: Men's ice hockey

+The current head coach of the men's ice hockey team is Curtis Hodgins.
+The coaching staff includes Rob Powers (assistant), Joe Piccone (assistant), Dave Kennedy (goalie coach), and Cameron Bickle (video coach).
+Other staff include Spencer Segriff (equipment manager), Brad Gauld (scouting), and Sean Myers (scouting).

+Hodgins took the role leaving the Cobourg Cougars (OJHL Junior A) mid-season in 2015–16 to take over from former head coach Craig Fisher, who resigned due to medical concerns.
+Craig Fisher, whose hiring was announced two weeks before the start of the 2013–14 OUA playoffs, was the result of the university's search for new direction after the disappointment of recent seasons; placing emphasis on improving academics, and team culture.

+Women's ice hockey

+The current head coach of the women's ice hockey team is Kassidy Nabouris.
+A former player for the program, she ranks second all-time in scoring with 92 points.

 Logo and mascot

-UOIT's athletic team colours are blue and white.
+Ontario Tech's athletic team colours are blue and orange.

 The university's mascot and logo is based on a Rhodesian Ridgeback breed of dog.
 From the Ridgebacks' website, 2013:“[The Rhodesian Ridgeback] is a large and well muscled hunting dog that is legendary for its ability and use in hunting down lions.
 Strong and extremely competitive by nature, the Ridgeback is also lightning quick and deftly alert while constantly paying attention to its surroundings.
 Known as a dominant dog with aggressive instincts, the Ridgeback moves, not only like a hunting dog, but like a dog of prey.
 It is strong willed and confident and thrives on vigorous exercise and athletic activities.
 It is equally as tough in the water as it is on land.”